Educational Atomic Force Microscope (AFM)

 PC Requirements

-Additional Software Microsoft .NET Framework 4.0 Client Profile is required.
-If installing while connected to the internet, the installer will automatically check for the file and download it from the internet if necessary.
+Additional Software Microsoft .Net Framework 4.6.2 Full Profile or higher version is required.
+The install program will check and download it from the internet if necessary.

 USB Ports Three USB 2.0